What are Streams and alerts?

-The Pre-Deploy action relies on conditions on your Streams to determine if there are currently any issues in your system before you deploy.
-So you need to have those conditions and Streams set up before using the action.
+The Pre-Deploy action relies on alerts on your Streams to determine if there are currently any issues in your system before you deploy.
+So you need to have those alerts and Streams set up before using the action.

-Conditions are thresholds you set on a Stream that when crossed, trigger an alert.
+Alerts are thresholds you set on a Stream that when crossed, trigger a notification.
 An example might be if latency for a stream in the 99th percentile reaches 100ms for over 2 minutes.
-For the Pre-Deploy action, you need to create conditions for anything you want to be alerted about before you commit a pull request.
+For the Pre-Deploy action, you need to create alerts for anything you want to be warned about before you commit a pull request.

-If you already have Streams and conditions, then you can skip to Step 2
+If you already have Streams and alerts, then you can skip to Step 2

 Create a Stream